pocketarc/use-journey/README.md

 * `isSkipped`: A boolean that indicates whether the current step is skipped.
     * default: `false`

-You can find further documentation in [docs/index.html](https://github.com/pocketarc/use-journey/blob/main/docs/index.html).
+You can find further documentation at [pocketarc.github.io/use-journey](https://pocketarc.github.io/use-journey/).

-If there's anything missing, or anything is unclear, please open an issue and I'll get it fixed!
-I'm also happy to accept PRs for documentation.

-## Getting started / Installation
+## Getting started

 Pretty standard, use [npm](https://www.npmjs.com/) (or yarn, or pnpm) to install use-journey.